gardener/external-dns-management/docs/remote/README.md

   certs:
     ca:
       cert: LS0t... # CA used for client certs
-      #key: LS0t... # only needed if remoteaccesscertificates controller is enabled
     server:
       #secretName: remoteaccess-service # if managed server certificate is used
       cert: LS0t... # only needed if certificate is not managed